 As you can see, we removed the Outline and Changed the Font to Cambria, and Text size to 13

 Format Subtotals of a Matrix in Power BI

 Use this subtotal section to alter the text and background color of subtotals.
 By toggling Row subtotals, column subtotals to Off, you can remove the Totals completely.

 Format Grand Total of a Matrix in Power BI

 Use this Grand Total section to alter the text and background color of Total.
 As you can see from the below screenshot, we changed the Totals Font color to white, Background color to purple, Font Family to Cambria, and Text Size to 14.

-Apply to labels: By toggling this option to On will apply the Background Color to the Header of the Total.
-As you can see, Power Bi has changed the background color of a headers text of Total
+Apply to labels: By toggling this option to On apply the Background Color to the Header of the Total.
+As you can see, Power Bi has changed the background color of the text of a header of Total

 Format Power BI Matrix – Field Formatting

 Use this section to format individual columns in a Matrix.

 For example, you can use this section to assign a completely different color to one column.
 Here, we are selecting Sales.